krry/atmanaut.me/content/posts/create-a-preact-on-parcel-bundler-web-app-dev-build.md

 ---
 date: 2019-04-15 21:41:47 -0500
-title: Create a Preact-on-Parcel App
+title: Create a Preact-on-Parcel SPA in a Jiffy
 tags:
 - front-end
 - devsign
+- stacklife
-title_main: Create a Preact app with a Parcel Bundler
+title_main: Create a Preact-on-Parcel SPA in a Jiffy
 subtitle: Lightning fast, featherweight, whip-smart front-end wapping
 title_lead: Alec, pour us a stout.
 It's record-breaking time.
 categories:
 - code

 ---
-**_Earthdate 2019.04.15.21.41.32.745.
-Tax Day._**
+_Earthdate 2019.04.15.21.41.32.745._

+**Tax Day.**

 I don't have a lot of time before the IRS knocks down the door to take me away, so we'll make this quick.
 And I've got to knock this wapp out before I go-go.